GenieAI-Development/GenieAI-frontend/README.md

 - Greetings, identity or capability questions, general conversation, and delivery-only checks use a text-only Next.js reply.
 - Text-only replies skip Python and HF, return an empty product list, and hide existing product cards.

+## Python recommendation backend

+The Python FastAPI recommendation service is GenieAI's text-retrieval and RAG layer.
+It turns enriched catalogue records into two complementary indexes: Qdrant holds dense embeddings for semantic retrieval, while category-specific BM25 indexes support exact keyword matching.
+Qoder-assisted catalogue preparation stores validated product data together with Qwen 3.8 Flash-generated image intents, so the retrieval data includes product descriptions, availability, price, images, and useful visual-product cues.

+At runtime, the service combines Qdrant dense retrieval with BM25 using reciprocal-rank fusion (RRF), then filters cached Supabase product records by stock, price, and usable-image requirements.
+It returns up to 12 eligible, deterministic product cards to Next.js, which can then apply personalization and optional Thinking-mode CrossEncoder reranking.

+- **Indexing and enrichment:** canonical catalogue JSON and Supabase cache records supply stable product metadata.
+Qoder-assisted Qwen 3.8 Flash enrichment generates image intents alongside the stored product data before dense and lexical indexes are prepared.
+- **Query understanding:** the OpenAI-powered planner identifies product intent, category, price limits, stock requirements, and the most suitable category/index search plan.
+- **RAG retrieval:** OpenAI `text-embedding-3-small` embeds the full request for Qdrant.
+The original request is also searched against BM25; each source returns candidates and RRF merges their rankings.
+- **Candidate controls:** retrieval widens once to 60 candidates.
+Supabase cache records enforce availability, price, and usable-image requirements; missing records are skipped.
+- **Response boundary:** the backend orders eligible products by RRF score and returns the first 12 product cards.
+It does not generate the shopper-facing reply or run the CrossEncoder during normal retrieval.

+See [Python Recommendation Backend](docs/PYTHON_BACKEND.md) for the runtime flow, API contract, local setup, configuration, and cache-sync process.

 ## Search modes

 Users can choose a search mode from the compact selector beside the chat **Send** button or from **Preferences**.
 The selection is saved with chat state and applies to both Smart Shopping and Gift Box item searches.